-In order to keep your move on schedule, you'll need to keep a task list of things to do eight weeks before you move.
+To keep your move on schedule, you'll need to keep a task list of things to do eight weeks before you move.
 Remember, it's just two months before you say goodbye to your house, your neighborhood, family and friends, and by now you may be feeling a little overwhelmed.
-Not to worry.
-Will this task list you'll find yourself actually looking forward to moving day!
+You have no need to worry.
+With this task list, you'll find yourself looking forward to moving day!

-Using a floor plan can help you sort through your things, helping you decide what household goods you want to keep and which ones you need to give away, in particular, if you're downsizing your space or are moving long distance and want to save costs on hiring movers.
-In other words, more stuff = more weight = more money.
+Using a floor plan can help you sort through your things and decide what household goods you want to keep and which ones you need to give away.
+It's especially helpful if you're downsizing your space or are moving a long distance and want to save costs on hiring movers.
+In other words, more stuff equals more weight, and more weight equals more money.

 Taking a household inventory will help you keep track of what you're moving and what's staying behind, plus gives you a list of stuff that a moving company will need.

 If you're hiring a moving company, you'll need to start the process.
 Before you hire movers, know what to look for and how to choose the best.
 Contact a minimum of three and set-up estimate interviews.
 To help with your interviews, read Questions to Ask the Moving Company, then write out your questions in your moving book.
 Or use the handy moving company checklist when making your calls.